-Today our country once again celebrates the day of our independence.
-Today is a day which we rightly commemorate because of the victory won for human dignity, as freedom was gained for a people to live life according to the dictates of conscience, not the mandate of the state.
+On July 4th, our country once again celebrates the day of our independence.
+Independence Day is rightly commemorated because of the victory won for human dignity, as freedom was gained for a people to live life according to the dictates of conscience, not the mandate of the state.
 In the midst of this celebration, we would do well to examine how we understand freedom, and how we have made use of the freedom that has been given to us.

 Let us begin by asking the question, what is freedom?
 For many of us, freedom is something akin to being able to live according to the determination of our free will, coming and going as we please, pursuing the career we wish to, and living where we’d like.
 In short, freedom for many of us is having the ability to make decisions for our lives and the lives of our families without being held back by any outside authority.
 To be sure, this is a very American way of thinking of freedom.
 But does this understanding of freedom capture all that freedom is?
 More importantly, is it the Christian conception of freedom?